 Today's mini lesson is about the phrasal verb "pick up".
-Did you know it has many meanings?
+Did you know it has lots of different meanings?
 Here are the top six!

 1. To lift somebody or something off the floor.

 Your clothes are on the floor!
 Pick them up!

 2. To learn without being taught.

 He picked up some French when he went to Paris for his holiday.

 I feel ill.
 I think I picked up a virus on the plane.

 Her health is picking up.

 I've tried calling him but he isn't picking up.
 Perhaps he's busy.

 Would you like me to pick you up at the station?